AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

  a.
 Check on CloudN Console.
 Go to Site2Cloud, make sure the tunnel is up.
  #.
 Check on CloudN Console, Go to Troubleshoot -> Diagnostics -> BGP, make sure tunnel is up.
 Check BGP learned routes.
  #.
 Check on Controller.
+Go to Transit Network -> Advanced Config -> BGP, make sure BGP is learning routes.
+Also Diagnostics to execute BGP commands.
+ #.
+Check on Controller.
 Go to Controller -> Site2Cloud, , site2cloud and BGP status.